Archan6el/NSA-Codebreaker-2025-Writeup/Task1.md

 rm -f /etc/runlevels/default/console
 ```

-However, `etc/apk/macwszvxno` still remains as we know, and thus is the malicious artifact the challenge is looking for.
+However, `etc/apk/macwszvxno` still remains as we know, and thus is the malicious artifact the task is looking for.

 **Response:**
 > Great job finding that artifact!
 Let's report what we found to DAFIN-SOC leadership.